-The Stumpy Garden (AKA Willow Tree garden) had a simple and sensible beginning.
+The Willow Garden had a simple and sensible beginning.
 The gentle slope from the grass down to the water's edge was too difficult to mow, so I dug a garden instead.
 The perfect solution - when in doubt, dig!
 I initially filled it with reject plants from other borders.
 Roses and flaxes started off growing happily side by side - there was lots of room back in 2004.
 But I knew that this garden would change as the shrubs grew fatter and taller.

 Looking Upstream - 2004